vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 authored five-cent steps and smaller raw DSP-pitch changes remain intact.

 Echo presets contain EDL, EVOL L/R, feedback, and eight FIR coefficients, in the DSP register order $080a.
-The global master starts at 75/128.
+The standard and extended global master starts at 75/128.
 Each patch attack updates its EON bit and may replace the global echo preset.

 ## Scope and export limits